Traffic Mirroring

 What Is Traffic Mirroring?

-Traffic Mirroring can be used to mirror traffic that meets a mirror filter from an elastic network interface.
-You can configure inbound and outbound rules for a mirror filter to determine which traffic from an elastic network interface will be mirrored to a network interface or load balancer.
+Traffic Mirroring can be used to mirror traffic that meets a mirror filter from mirror sources, such as elastic network interfaces.
+You can configure inbound and outbound rules for a mirror filter to determine which traffic will be mirrored from mirror sources to a mirror target, such as a network interface or load balancer.
 You can then send the traffic for inspection, audit analysis, and troubleshooting.

 Currently, the Traffic Mirroring function is free.
 You will be notified in advance if the billing starts.